 The cost of living in Finland is undeniably high, even by European standards.
 If you’re from a country with a lower cost of living, you may find the higher prices a shock and difficult to adjust to.
 It’s therefore worth considering the cost of goods before negotiating a suitable salary with prospective employers.

-With a job in place, you can plan and budget accordingly, and while many goods and services come with a hefty price tag, the excellent universal public education and healthcare systems make up for it.
-Have a look at the varied living expenses in Finland.
+With a job in place, you can plan and budget accordingly.
+While many goods and services come with a hefty price tag, the excellent universal public education and healthcare systems help balance the overall living expenses in Finland.

 Cost of accommodation in Finland